 In looking at the royalty rate, be sure to consider (1) the percentage of the total product and (2) the portion of the product portfolio that the technology will impact.
 We at Fuentek call this measurement the “Attributable Portion of Revenue” — that is, the amount of revenue generated that can be attributed to the licensed technology.

-For more on this topic, check out these additional examples of setting appropriate royalty rates.
+For more on this topic, check out this post on negotiating a reasonable royalty rate as well as these additional examples.

 5. Rethink the Concept of the “Counter-Offer”

 Earlier I mentioned that the first offer from the prospect sets the floor for negotiations.
 A counter-offer sets the ceiling.
 (The offer won’t get higher than this, and there’s nowhere to go but down.)
 So rather than structure a detailed counter-offer, provide feedback to the prospect about the proposed terms that need adjusting.
 When done effectively, this feedback keeps the dialogue open and leads to a second offer from the prospect.

 Since this type of conversation can be daunting, I talked through the possible dialogue in advance with the client.
 (If they say X, you respond with Y.) We even did a couple of dry runs so that the TTO representative could practice conveying her position without shutting down negotiations.
 The result: A revised offer has been received, and negotiations are ongoing.

 6. Both Sides Want the Best Deal Possible

 Quite frankly, that’s the essence of negotiations, isn’t it?
 We have found that looking at the various aspects of a deal from different perspectives gives you the whole picture, which empowers you to negotiate more effectively and get the best deal for your organization.

 And remember: The person on the other side of the negotiating table is doing the same thing.
 So don’t assume their first offer is their best offer.

 Feel free to contact me to find out more about how Fuentek can help your organization proceed successfully through deal negotiations.